jabunce/bunce-2018-cross-cultural-competence/README.md

 # bunce-2018-cross-cultural-competence
 files relating to the 2018 manuscript:

-Two paths to cross-cultural competence, and one to cultural sustainability
+ Field evidence for two paths to cross-cultural competence: implications for cultural dynamics

 The original preprint is on SocArXiv [here](https://osf.io/preprints/socarxiv/468ns/)